Timeline of SOE French Section

-The SOE F Section timeline lists the significant events in the history of Section F of the Special Operations Executive.
-The Special Operations Executive (SOE) was a clandestine organization of the United Kingdom during World War II.
+The SOE F Section timeline lists the significant events in the history of Section F (France) of the Special Operations Executive (SOE).
+SOE was a clandestine organization of the United Kingdom during World War II.
 The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in countries occupied by the Axis powers.
 SOE agents allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.
 Section F was responsible for many of SOE's activities in France which was occupied by Nazi Germany.